-Windows Aero, acronym for Authentic, Energetic, Reflective, Open, is the graphical user interface, the module of Windows that processes the GUI and the default theme in most editions of Windows Vista and Windows 7, operating systems released by Microsoft.
+Windows Aero, acronym for Authentic, Energetic, Reflective, Open, is the graphical user interface, the module of Windows that processes the GUI and the default theme in most editions of Windows 10/8/7/Vista operating systems released by Microsoft.

 On many blogs and forums you may get to read a tip on how to improve performance!
-If you disable Aero interface, it will improve the performance of your Windows 7 & Vista operating system!
+If you disable Aero interface, it will improve the performance of your Windows operating system!
 Does it really improve performance or is it a myth?

 In study commissioned by Microsoft during Vista days, it was found that:

 Windows Vista Aero had little effect on the responsiveness of Windows Vista.
 Over 95% of the response-time differences between tests ran with or without Aero were under a 10th of a second and that all of the difference was under 1 second.